 The first is that women can be less assertive than their male counterparts about putting themselves forward.
 That is beginning to change, I think, but promoting one’s own abilities, seeking out professional sponsors and developing a personal ‘brand’ all form part of the Senior Associates Professional Development Programme at Matheson, part of which is spent at the Judge Business School in Cambridge, and where each class has a good mix of men and women.
 Allowing our Associates to learn from one another as well as from their senior mentors helps to break down gender barriers at an early stage.

 A second initiative in this field is our new Maternity Coaching Programme, which feeds into our overall talent development strategy.
 This allows women going on maternity leave to have a very detailed and focused discussion with the partners to whom they report on how to continue their career progression after maternity leave, how they can stay engaged with the office and their client base during their time out of the workplace if they wish, and strategies for stepping back into the role on their return.
 This makes their transition back into the workplace more seamless which is hugely positive for the women involved as well as the business.

 Another important area of focus is how we can continue to support women at the top of their career who are juggling work and family life.
-Our initiative called “Smart@Matheson” looks at ways we can work smartly and more efficiently across the firm, with the added benefit that men and women with young families can use technology to connect with the office and their work, and spend time working remotely and outside of traditional office hours if needs be.
+We look at ways we can work smartly and more efficiently across the firm, with the added benefit that men and women with young families can use technology to connect with the office and their work, and spend time working remotely and outside of traditional office hours if needs be.
 One of things about working with international clients is that often when people in Ireland are closing down for the evening, they are just getting up so that flexibility actually benefits the firm!”